canadalearningcode/llc-intro-to-jquery/README.md

 ##Intro to jQuery

 A full day introductory to jQuery workshop.
+Students should have basic understanding of HTML & CSS.

 Created by [Arron Gibson](https://github.com/infn8/) & [Christina Truong](http://twitter.com/christinatruong) for Ladies Learning Code.